 Step 5 – Name The Custom Setting

-After entering all the options, save the custom setting by scrolling down and select Edit Custom Name.
-On this screen, you can set the name for the recipe.
+After entering all the options, save the custom setting by scrolling down and selecting Edit Custom Name.
+On this screen, you can set the name of the recipe.

 Voila and now you’re done.
-You have successfully stored a film simulation recipes setting on your Fujifilm camera!
-So what do you think of the film simulation recipes setting guide above?
-Feel free to comment below, what is your favorite film simulation recipe setting you have stored in your camera.
+You have successfully stored a film simulation recipe setting on your Fujifilm camera!
+So, what are your thoughts on the film recipes custom setting guide presented above?
+Please leave a comment below with your favorite film simulation recipe setting that you have saved in your camera.
+Guess what?
+You also might want to check out the new list of 7 best film recipes that are currently stored in my Fujifilm camera.